 The lake is an ideal place to practice ecotourism like mountain biking, fishing, diving, camping, and much more.

-Cathedral of San Miguel
+Cathedral of San Miguel.

-In the western part of the country, in the city of San Miguel is the Cathedral Basilica of Queen of Peace or “Catedral Basílica Reina de la Paz” in Spanish.
+In the western part of the country, in the city of San Miguel, is the Cathedral Basilica of Queen of Peace or Catedral Basílica Reina de la Paz in Spanish.

 Unquestionably, the Cathedral of San Miguel is an architectural jewel and the pride and joy of the citizens in this city.

 To summarize, El Salvador has many landmarks, some of them could have been included in this list; however, I focused only on the most popular and well-known.